jaateixeira/FLOSS-research-bibliography-collection/README.md

 ## Usage

-### Direct Use
+### Directly
-Download individual .bib files and use them.
+Simply download individual .bib files and use them.

 ### With Reference Managers